stefets/flaskdings/README.md

 # Support MIDIDINGS
 * Contributors and PR are welcome to improve flaskdings and keep MIDIDINGS ALIVE

+# License
+All files in this repository are released under the terms of the GNU General Public License as published by the Free Software Foundation;
+either version 2 of the License, or (at your option) any later version.

+For more details, please read the LICENSE file.

 # Mididings ressources
 * https://www.github.com/mididings/mididings (New community fork!)
 * http://dsacre.github.io/mididings/doc/